senaite/senaite2.com/docs/sample_barcodes.md

 ![Spotlight Search](/screenshots/senaite_spotlight_search_barcode.png "Spotlight Search")

-Navigating with the `Up` and `Down` arrow keys to select a result and pressing enter navigates directly to the sample.
+Navigate with the `Up` and `Down` arrow keys of your keyboard to select a search result and press `Enter` to navigate to this item.

 **🤓 Pro-Tip:**
 If the item you searched appears at the top of the *Spotlight Search*, you can